 What Are Editorial Links?

-You’ll typically find editorial links on news sites, opinion pieces, and blogs.
+You’ll typically find editorial links on news sites, large publications, opinion pieces, and blogs.

 The journalist who wrote the story added the link to Fireside because it is relevant to the story.

-- Great content: Any type of quality content can attract links.
+Create link-worthy content: Any type of quality content can attract links.
 But new research, statistics, free tools, unique opinions, and interesting stories are especially effective.

-- An audience: People can only link to your content if they see it.
+Reach an audience: People can only link to your content if they see it.
 Ranking well on Google or having a large social following will help.

-- A bit of luck: You need some of the people who see your content to decide to link to it.
+A bit of luck: You need some of the people who see your content to decide to link to it.

 Acquired Links vs. Editorial Links

-Tactics for building acquired links include:
+Some tactics for acquired links

-- Broken link building: Discovering links that point to non-existent content and asking the site owner to link to your site instead.
+Broken link building: Discovering links that point to nonexistent content and asking the site owner to link to your site instead

 Should You Buy Backlinks?